 In these use cases, we can configure the Flow Bootstrap Service to use SQL authentication instead.

-The Flow Config Tool Systems Menu.
+The Flow Config Tool Systems Menu

-Access the system properties by navigating to the "SYSTEM\Properties" menu item.
+Access the System Properties by navigating to the SYSTEM > Properties menu item.

 Flow Bootstrap “Log On” Username and Password